 Example: "income to spouse for life, then to issue, per stirpes, but if all issue are deceased, to Charity."
 At the IRA owner's death, she has three children and four grandchildren surviving.
 Potential beneficiaries are the spouse, the three children and four grandchildren.
-One might think of Charity as a third-tier beneficiary because Charity receives only if other second-tier beneficiaries are deceased, but there are no third-tier beneficiaries are not countable beneficiaries.
+One might think of Charity as a third-tier beneficiary because Charity receives only if other second-tier beneficiaries are deceased, but there are no third-tier beneficiaries under the proposed regulations; they merely provide that some second-tier beneficiaries are not countable beneficiaries.